A team's point differential is the difference in points scored and points allowed and divided by 16 games.

 This rule looks to have the most impact of any rule they have added to date.
 There hasn't been as many teams going for two points, but we have suffered a missed extra point or two.
 The worst is determining a catch.
 They are not in sync when making a call that determines the outcome of a game.
 I just pray they don't get to crazy with ejections this year.

 Injuries can effect the point differential of a team and therefore the number of wins in a season.
-They will effect power ratings to a certain extent so adjusting for a key injury can is critical to beating the spread.
+They will effect power ratings to a certain extent so adjusting for a key injury can be critical to beating the spread.